Aidar5/nattoeng/docs/source/exercises/09_exercises.rst

 Task 9.4
 ~~~~~~~~~~~

-Create a function convert_config_to_dict that processes switch configuration file and returns dictionary:
+Create convert_config_to_dict() function that processes switch configuration file and returns dictionary:

 * All top-level commands (global configuration mode) will be the keys.
 * If top-level command has a sub-command, it must be in value of corresponding key as a list (spaces at the beginning of line should be removed).